Is IV Therapy Covered by HSA/FSA in Texas?

 Myth: "Pure wellness IV therapy isn't medical and won't qualify."

 Reality: The IRS does not distinguish between "treatment" and "prevention."
-Preventive IV therapy ordered by a physician qualifies equally.
-If your doctor recommends NAD+ or vitamin C infusions to support energy, recovery, or cellular health, it meets the qualified medical expense test.
+Preventive IV therapy ordered by a physician may qualify equally.
+If your physician (through Elite Aesthetic MD or your own doctor) recommends NAD+ or vitamin C infusions to support energy, recovery, or cellular health and documents the clinical indication, it may meet the qualified medical expense test.
+Confirm with your plan administrator.

 Myth: "I need a specific diagnosis to use HSA/FSA for IV therapy."

-Reality: While diagnosis strengthens a claim, it is not required.
-Physician-ordered preventive services qualify.
-At Wellness Elite Fitness, members working with Dr. Swet Chaudhari, MD receive a documented medical rationale—whether addressing fatigue, recovery, or longevity optimization—sufficient for HSA/FSA eligibility.
+Reality: While a diagnosis strengthens a claim, it is not always required.
+Physician-ordered preventive services with documented clinical rationale may qualify.
+Through Elite Aesthetic MD, members working with Dr. Swet Chaudhari, MD receive a documented medical rationale—whether addressing fatigue, recovery, or longevity optimization.
+Whether that rationale is sufficient for your specific HSA/FSA plan is determined by your plan administrator, not by WEF or Elite Aesthetic MD.

 Myth: "My FSA administrator will deny the claim because it's not 'traditional medicine.'"

-Reality: IV micronutrient therapy has robust clinical support.
-Research in journals like *Journal of the American College of Nutrition* (PMID 16373948) validates high-dose micronutrient infusions for various health conditions.
+Reality: Intravenous micronutrient therapy has support in the clinical nutrition literature for a range of health conditions.
 HSA/FSA plans are bound by IRS rules, not by what they personally consider "traditional."

 Frequently Asked Questions

-Can I use my HSA to pay for IV therapy membership benefits at Wellness Elite Fitness?
+Can I use my HSA to pay for IV therapy at Elite Aesthetic MD adjacent to Wellness Elite Fitness?

-Does Wellness Elite Fitness accept HSA/FSA cards directly?
+Does Elite Aesthetic MD accept HSA/FSA cards for IV therapy?

 What if my employer's FSA plan says "wellness services" are excluded?

 Some employer FSA plans contain exclusionary language.
 If your plan explicitly excludes "wellness" or "preventive" services, HSA/FSA reimbursement may not be available for IV therapy classified as prevention.
-However, if IV therapy is documented as treating a diagnosed condition (e.g., fatigue, nutrient deficiency, recovery from illness), it typically qualifies even under restrictive plans.
+However, if IV therapy is documented by a physician as addressing a specific clinical concern (e.g., documented fatigue, nutrient deficiency), it may qualify even under restrictive plans.
 Consult your plan documents or HR benefits team.
-Dr. Swet Chaudhari, MD can provide a medical rationale letter to support your claim.
+Through Elite Aesthetic MD, Dr. Swet Chaudhari, MD can provide a clinical rationale letter to support your reimbursement appeal.

 Can I combine HSA and FSA funds for IV therapy?

 No. You cannot hold an HSA and FSA simultaneously under IRS rules (with limited exceptions for FSA Limited-Purpose or Dependent Care FSA).
 You must elect one or the other.
 If you have both, contact your plan administrator to clarify which is active.
-At Wellness Elite Fitness, we work with whichever account you maintain.
+Elite Aesthetic MD's billing process works with whichever account your plan permits for the IV services provided.

 Are there annual limits on IV therapy HSA/FSA claims?

-No annual limit applies to individual IV therapy sessions.
-Your HSA or FSA contribution limit applies: $4,150 (individual HSA) or $3,200 (individual FSA) in 2024.
-If IV therapy is your only medical expense, you could theoretically use your entire annual HSA/FSA balance on infusions and related services.
-However, most members use HSA/FSA funds across multiple health expenses.
-Dr. Swet Chaudhari, MD helps members prioritize IV protocols aligned with their available HSA/FSA balance.
+No annual limit applies to individual IV therapy sessions themselves.
+Your HSA or FSA contribution limit applies to your account: $4,150 (individual HSA) or $3,200 (individual FSA) in 2024.
+Most people use HSA/FSA funds across multiple health expenses.
+Through Elite Aesthetic MD, Dr. Swet Chaudhari, MD can help members understand which infusion protocols may be documentable for reimbursement purposes—confirm with your plan administrator before committing funds.

-Do I need a referral from my primary care doctor for IV therapy at Wellness Elite Fitness?
+Do I need a referral from my primary care doctor for IV therapy through Elite Aesthetic MD?

-No formal referral is required.
-However, for HSA/FSA eligibility, Dr. Swet Chaudhari, MD (our Medical Director) must review your health history and order the infusion.
-This consultation happens during onboarding at Wellness Elite Fitness.
-If your primary care doctor has recommended IV therapy, bring that documentation to your appointment—it strengthens the medical-necessity case for HSA/FSA claims.
+No formal referral is required to schedule with Elite Aesthetic MD.
+However, for HSA/FSA eligibility, Dr. Swet Chaudhari, MD must review your health history and issue a physician order through Elite Aesthetic MD's intake process.
+If your primary care doctor has recommended IV therapy, bring that documentation to the consultation—it strengthens the clinical rationale supporting your HSA/FSA reimbursement claim.
+Wellness Elite Fitness coordinates scheduling; the clinical intake and ordering is Elite Aesthetic MD's responsibility.

 What if my HSA/FSA plan denies my IV therapy claim?

-HSA/FSA denials are rare when proper documentation exists.
+HSA/FSA denials are less common when proper documentation exists.
 If a claim is denied, request a detailed denial letter from your plan administrator.
 Common reasons include: (1) missing physician documentation, (2) claim submitted outside the plan year, or (3) exclusionary plan language.
-Wellness Elite Fitness provides all required documentation (itemized invoice, physician order, medical rationale).
+Elite Aesthetic MD provides clinical documentation (itemized invoice, physician order, clinical rationale); Wellness Elite Fitness does not issue medical billing documentation.
 If denied, you have the right to appeal.
-Dr. Swet Chaudhari, MD can provide a medical necessity letter to support your appeal.
+Dr. Swet Chaudhari, MD through Elite Aesthetic MD can provide a clinical letter to support your appeal.

 Getting Started with IV Therapy at Wellness Elite Fitness

-If you're ready to explore IV therapy under physician oversight and want to use HSA/FSA funds, Wellness Elite Fitness offers a clear pathway:
+If you're ready to explore IV therapy with a physician-documented clinical indication and want to use HSA/FSA funds, here is the pathway available at this location:

-1. Claim your free day pass.
-Visit wellnesselitefitness.com/free-day-pass to book a complimentary facility tour and meet Dr. Swet Chaudhari, MD.
-This introduces you to our Friendswood wellness center and IV protocol.
+- Claim your gym day pass.
+Visit wellnesselitefitness.com/free-day-pass to book a complimentary facility tour at our Friendswood wellness center and learn how Elite Aesthetic MD's IV services integrate with WEF's recovery suite.

-4. Submit for HSA/FSA reimbursement.
-We provide an itemized invoice and physician documentation.
-You submit to your HSA/FSA administrator for tax-free reimbursement.
+- Submit for HSA/FSA reimbursement.
+Elite Aesthetic MD provides an itemized invoice and physician documentation.
+You submit those to your HSA/FSA administrator for potential tax-free reimbursement—subject to your plan's eligibility rules.

 For questions about HSA/FSA eligibility before signing up, contact our team at (832) 481-2922 or schedule a complimentary cellular health consultation with Dana Kantara, our Cellular Health Expert.